mre/endler.dev/content/2022/rust-allocs/index.md

 Research on allocators has been going on for decades, and with the advent of new hardware, new techniques get developed all the time.

-Here's a list of some popular allocators used in the wild and who uses them:
+Here's a list of some popular allocators used in the wild and what they are used for:

 - [jemalloc](https://github.com/jemalloc/jemalloc) &mdash; FreeBSD and Firefox, [Rust until 1.32.0](https://blog.rust-lang.org/2019/01/17/Rust-1.32.0.html#jemalloc-is-removed-by-default)
 - [tcmalloc](https://github.com/google/tcmalloc) &mdash; Google